cardstack/cardstack-documentation/guides/data/git.md

 One of the most powerful ways to store a Card's data is [git](https://git-scm.com/).

-Using the [git plugin](https://github.com/cardstack/cardstack/tree/master/packages/git) for the Card SDK, you can store your card's data as JSON in a local or remote git respository.
+Using the [git plugin](https://github.com/cardstack/cardstack/tree/master/packages/git) for the Card SDK, you can store your card's data as JSON in a local or remote git repository.
-You get an instant, versioned data persistance layer that supports create, read, update, and delete.
+You get an instant, versioned data persistence layer that supports create, read, update, and delete.

 In this guide, we will show how to set git to be the default data source, but if you prefer, you could configure any Card in your project to use a different data source.